MIxS-MInAS/extension-ancient/README.md

 Use the YAML (in as far as possible similar format as MIxS LinkML structure) as the source of truth.

-To generate the JSON version, install linkml
+To generate the JSON version, install LinkML

 ```bash
 pip install linkml